Fostering Policy

 -

-Abide by the Foster Care Guidelines outlined by the Chapter.
+Foster parents must abide by the Foster Care Guidelines outlined by the Chapter.

 -

-May not house foster rabbits at an unapproved location without permission.
+Foster parents may not house foster rabbits at an unapproved location without permission.

 -